 About Imperial Cities

 Fez is large and bustling but not as busy a tourist destination as Marrakech, Meknes is more relaxed but still bursting with history and both are ideal bases for the Atlas Mountains and the impressive ruins and mosaics at the Roman site of Volubilis.
-Rabat is one of our favourite cities in Morocco as it has the stately monuments and palaces of the capital plus a great relaxed atmosphere located as it is on the mouth of the Bou Regreg river.
-Casablanca, although it has little of the charm or history of the other cities is a very convenient stopover for first and last nights in Morocco and we highly recommend a visit to the very impressive Hassan II Mosque and maybe even Rick's Cafe.
+Rabat is one of our favourite cities in Morocco as it has the stately monuments and palaces of the capital plus a great relaxed atmosphere.
+Casablanca, although it has little of the charm or history of the other cities, is a very convenient stopover for first and last nights in Morocco and we highly recommend a visit to the very impressive Hassan II Mosque and maybe even Rick's Cafe.

 Where to visit

-Fez offers a different atmosphere and topography to Marrakech and is an ideal city to visit and base yourselves in when touring the sights and places of interest in Northern Morocco.
+Fez offers a different atmosphere and topography to Marrakech and is an ideal city to visit and to use as a base when touring the sights and places of interest in Northern Morocco.

 Marrakech nestles on a large plain at the foot of the snow-capped High Atlas Mountains; it is the perfect introduction to Morocco or an ideal base for exploring the mountains, Sahara & Atlantic co ...